Sethispr/pola/README.md

 ## Installation

-Install the .exe from the Releases Page OR
+Install the .exe from the <a href="https://github.com/Sethispr/sadb/releases/tag/v0.12a">Release Page</a> OR

-### Steps

 1. Clone the repository:
    ```bash